Skip to main content

 ultrarag run examples/rag.yaml

-Use the visualization script to quickly inspect model outputs:
+Use the visualization script to quickly browse model outputs.

 python ./script/case_study.py \